Susu (informal loan club): Overview

 A member who receives a distribution early on effectively receives a loan.
 They collect a larger sum of money early and "repay" as they make contributions going forward.
 A member who receives a distribution toward the end of a rotation has effectively been "saving" their contributions leading up to the disbursal.

 Traditionally the arrangement is conducted in cash and without any interest charged.
 The organizer of the sou-sou may be compensated for their efforts as a courtesy.
 Since a sou-sou is not a written or legal contract it relies on personal trust to discourage malfeasance.
 For this reason it is more likely that the participants are members of the same community and know each other.

 The concept of a susu is used throughout the world and has over 200 different names that vary from country to country.
 The funds are generally gathered with a set amount contributed from family or friends each week.
 An estimated three quarters of Caribbean immigrants in New York participated in susus during the 1980s.

 Susu scams

 Scammers have set up pyramid schemes which imitate or pretend to be susus.
 In contrast to traditional susus (in which participants only receive the money they put in without profit), these schemes promise a profit.
 Additionally, these scheme promise rewards for recruiting more people to the susu, in effect making it a pyramid scheme.

-These fake susu scams (also known as "blessing loom" or "gifting circle.") have increased during the 2020 COVID pandemic, and are often targeted to African-Americans under the guise of being the traditional African and Caribbean practice.
+These fake susu scams (also known as "blessing looms" or "gifting circles") increased during the 2020 COVID pandemic, and are often targeted to African-Americans under the guise of being the traditional African and Caribbean practice.